Environmental Studies, B.A.

 Weekend field trips, canoe trips and social events are scheduled throughout the year.
 One perk associated with this major is the opportunity to join other faculty and students on annual, weeklong field trips across the country.
 Visit environmentally important sites and get to know the faculty, other students and alumni who join the trips.

-Undergraduate students in the environmental studies program have the option to pursue internship opportunities through the Department of Earth and Atmospheric Sciences or in collaboration with other departments on campus.
+Undergraduate students in the environmental studies program have the option to pursue internship opportunities through the Department of Earth, Atmospheric, and Geospatial Science or in collaboration with other departments on campus.
 Students also have the option to participate in a capstone project designed to provide a real-world perspective as part of their undergraduate training.

 Careers